gmc-code/PC-microbit-micropython/docs/images/random_pixels.rst

 .. admonition:: Tasks

     #.
 Modify the code above to produce 10 random pixels at a time.
     #.
-Change the brightness to 5, and explore how many random pixels are needed so that only 1 to 3 pixels are left off.
+Change the brightness to 5, and explore how many random pixels are needed so that only 1 to 3 pixels are left turned off.

     .. dropdown::
             :icon: codescan